-A surety bond may be approved by the director as all or part of the security deposit.
+A surety bond may be accepted by the director as all or part of the security deposit.

-- (a) The director may approve the surety bond under the following conditions: - (A) The surety bond must be issued by a surety company authorized under ORS chapter 731 to transact surety business in Oregon; - (B) The surety company or its parent must have and maintain an acceptable credit rating in accordance with the following: - (i) Standard and Poor's Insurer Financial Strength Rating of A or better; or - (ii) A.M.
-Best Company Financial Strength Rating of B+ or better; - (C) Form 824, "Surety Bond," must be used for the surety bond; - (D) The surety bond must be issued under the legal name or assumed business name of the self-insured employer as registered with the Oregon Secretary of State; - (E) The surety bond must be continuous in form; - (F) The surety bond must state that it may only be terminated by the surety company by giving the director and the Principal written notice.
+- (a) The director may accept the surety bond under the following conditions: - (A) The surety bond is issued by a surety company authorized under ORS chapter 731 to transact surety business in Oregon; - (B) The surety company or its parent has: - (i) An Insurer Financial Strength Rating of A or better issued by S&P Global Ratings; or

+- (ii) A Financial Strength Rating of B+ or better issued by A.M.
+Best Rating Services, Inc.; - (C) Form 824, "Surety Bond," is used for the surety bond; - (D) The surety bond is issued under the legal name or assumed business name of the self-insured employer as registered with the Oregon Secretary of State; - (E) The surety bond is continuous in form; - (F) The surety bond states that it may only be terminated by the surety company by giving the director and the Principal written notice.
 The notice must state that the termination will be effective on a date not less than thirty days after the date the notice is received by the director.
-Termination of a surety bond in no way limits the liability of the surety for defaults of the Principal's liability or obligations under ORS chapter 656 before the effective date of the termination;

-- (G) The surety bond must state that the liability of the surety company may only be discharged in the event that the surety bond is released in writing by the director.
-The director may release a surety bond when: - (i) The Principal provides substitute security that is accepted by the director in lieu of the surety bond to be released, covering all past, present, existing, and potential liability of the Principal under ORS chapter 656, in an amount required by the director; or - (ii) If the certification of the self-insured employer has been canceled or revoked, the self-insured employer obtains a policy of paid-up insurance that is accepted by the director in accordance with OAR 436-050-0200(5). - (H) The surety bond and all surety bond riders must be executed by the surety company's attorney-in-fact.
+Termination of a surety bond in no way limits the liability of the surety for defaults of the Principal's liability or obligations under ORS chapter 656 before the effective date of the termination; - (G) The surety bond states that the liability of the surety company may only be discharged in the event that the surety bond is released in writing by the director.
+The director may release a surety bond when: - (i) The Principal provides substitute security that is accepted by the director in lieu of the surety bond to be released, covering all past, present, existing, and potential liability of the Principal under ORS chapter 656, in an amount required by the director; or - (ii) If the certification of the self-insured employer has been canceled or revoked, the employer obtains a policy of paid-up insurance that is accepted by the director in accordance with OAR 436-050-0200(5). - (H) The surety bond and all surety bond riders are executed by the surety company's attorney-in-fact.
 The attorney-in-fact's appointment and power of attorney must accompany the surety bond and all riders submitted.
 The power of attorney must authorize the attorney-in-fact to execute the surety bond in the amount of the penal sum of the bond. - (b) Form 1810, "Surety Bond Rider" must be used for all department-required increases or authorized decreases in the penal sum of the surety bond and all changes to the name of the Principal.
-The surety bond rider is not effective until it is accepted by the department. - (c) The surety bond must be replaced by the self-insured employer with an acceptable type of security deposit within 30 days after notice from the department that the Surety has been placed in conservatorship, is seized, declares insolvency, or has a current credit rating below the ratings required in subsection (a)(B).

-(5) Government securities, certificates of deposit, or time deposit accounts.
+The surety bond rider is not effective until it is accepted by the department. - (c) If the surety company is placed in conservatorship, is seized, declares insolvency, or has a current credit rating below the ratings required in (a)(B) of this section, the self-insured employer must, within 30 days of receiving notice from the department: - (A) Replace the surety bond with a security deposit that is accepted by the director in accordance with this rule and that covers all workers' compensation liabilities and obligations that would have been covered by the surety bond; or - (B) Obtain a policy of paid-up insurance that is accepted by the director in accordance with OAR 436-050-0200(5), if the certification of the self-insured employer has been canceled or revoked. - (5) Government securities, certificates of deposit, or time deposit accounts.